BQSKit/PureMagic/README.md

 The circuits are expressed as a set of Pauli rotation measurements with dependencies that form a DAG.
 Following the paper, we can assume the circuits are always transpiled, which reduces both the number of operations and the potential parallelism.
 The latter is bad but for the circuits looked at in the paper, the benefits of shorter circuits were always greater than the loss of parallelism.
 Transpilation removes all the PI/4 rotations by commuting them past the qubit measurements.
 This simplifies the problem because we are left with only PI/8 rotations, for which we require only magic state qubits, not ancillary qubits.
 So the pink patches in the figure can be replaced by orange or purple patches.
 Because of the transpilation, each operator can require multiple qubits, so we have to use a Steiner tree to connect the magic qubit to the required data qubits over the bus qubits, with no overlapping paths (i.e. bus qubits can only be used for one operator).

+To quote the paper, "A Game of Surface Codes":

+"Clifford+T circuits can be written in terms of π/8 rotations, π/4 rotations and measurements.
+To convert input circuits into a standard form, π/4 rotations can be commuted to the end of the circuit and absorbed by the final measurements.
+Thus, any quantum computation can be written as a sequence of π/8 rotations grouped into layers of mutually commuting rotations.
+The number of rotations is the T count and the number of layers is the T depth.
+Each rotation can be performed by consuming a magic state via a Pauli product measurement.
+These measurements can be implemented in our framework in 1."

 So the basic algorithm is to iterate through the circuit DAG, taking the current set of root operators as the set to schedule simultaneously, if possible.
 When the operators are scheduled, they can be removed from the DAG to expose a new set of root operators.
 The current set of operators will need to be scheduled as a forest of trees, with no overlapping or qubit reuse between the trees.
 This scheduling problem is NP-hard and is the problem we will be tackling.
 In the LSSP paper they use a simple greedy algorithm to do this, so there is a lot of room for improvement.